kiplimoarapboor/alx-low_level_programming/README.md

 ![img](https://assets.imaginablefutures.com/media/images/ALX_Logo.max-200x150.png)

 ## About
-This repository is one among others at [ALX](https://www.alxafrica.com/)
+This repository contains code written while learning low level programming at [ALX](https://www.alxafrica.com/)

 Have a nice time with some of the code.